mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 - visual asset creation
 - use of narratives

-## Personal expression - Funds of Knowledge

 This section explores some of the designed and emerging processes that facilitate the use of home funds of knowledge in this making environment.

 ### Narratives and aesthetics of Games driven by Home Interests

-- Interview data - Fi and Ma - talk of the way they incorporate interests of trains into the game.
 <!--
 also in [erikssonUsingGameplayDesign2019;] -->

 As part of the creative process participants were able to input their own preferences and interests.
 These commonly seemed to be driven by existing preferences and habits stemming from home life and other cultural sites.
 Examples include participants choice of the theme of their game.
 Environmental aspects appeared to be something that many families could draw on from their home lives.

 The design processes involved choice and design of game assets that allowed the expression of identity or a designed element - for example graphics, audio or a written message to appear at various stages of the game.

-One pair Ch and Pa the grandparents of Te, included narrative text at the start of their game which explained their choice of graphical elements.
+One pair Ch and Pa the grandparents of Te, included a narrative at the start of their game which explained their choice of graphical elements and provided instructions to users.
+The code contained the following text.

      var starttext = "This is a game which pits a honey bee against a swarm of Asian hornets,